jillsergent/coffee_gallery/README.md

 .nth-child styling on table to alternate row colors.

-Javascript multipy function to calculate your caffiene needs.
+Javascript multiply function to calculate your caffiene needs.